Graduate Students

 Graduate Assistant

-Zhao Rui was born and raised in northern China (Zhangjiakou).
+Rui Zhao was born and raised in northern China (Zhangjiakou).
 He has studied in both the south (Guangxi) and the north (Beijing) of China.
 He has studied and lived in Beijing, China for more than ten years.
 His undergraduate major was for knitted clothing design, and the masters is in ethnic costume research.

 During his undergraduate period, he planned and participated in clothing exhibitions.
 During his master's degree, he participated in multiple fashion design competitions, such as knitting design competition, fur design competition, underwear design, etc. He also used 3D software to conduct restoration research and field surveys on the styles and patterns of ethnic costumes, and publish relevant academic papers.